Table of Contents

 What are the different wavelengths of red light therapy vs. tanning beds?

 In some cases, red light therapy systems and tanning machines may look similar.
 However, they serve completely different purposes and use light from different aspects of the electromagnetic spectrum.
-Red and near infrared light beds use a wavelengths of light in the 600-900nm range, while ultraviolet light is at 100-400 nm.
+Red and near-infrared light beds use wavelengths of light in the 600-900nm range, while ultraviolet light is at 100-400 nm.
 Red light delivers a myriad of therapeutic effects, while UV light from sunbeds mostly tans the skin and stimulates Vitamin D synthesis.